chris-langfield/chris-langfield.github.io/drafts/2024-06-01_graph_dsp_hex.md

 np.allclose(eigs_numerical-eigs_analytic)
 ```

-# The graph Fourier transform on a 2D grid is not the 2D DFT
+# The graph Fourier transform on a 2D grid and the 2D DFT

 We would like to try this on a 2D grid.
-If we can think of a 1D timeseries as a graph signal on a ring graph, can we process an image as a signal defined on a lattice? (answer: yes) Is the graph Fourier transform comparable to the 2D discrete Fourier transform? (answer: no)
+If we can think of a 1D timeseries as a graph signal on a ring graph, can we process an image as a signal defined on a lattice?
+Is the graph Fourier transform comparable to the 2D discrete Fourier transform?

 The simplest initial approach will be to construct a [square lattice graph](https://en.wikipedia.org/wiki/Lattice_graph), where each vertex connects to four others (with careful consideration of edge cases).
 Graph based techniques for image processing have of course progressed far beyond this (see [here](http://www.arxiv.org/abs/1211.0053), Example 2, where 8 neighbors instead of 4 are used).